 Because they have numerous benefits over both wine cellars and refrigerators, they can also be called “wine refrigerators,” basically combining the two terms.

-Wine coolers have numerous benefits, and also some alternative uses, that put it head-and-shoulders above its competition, and give you plenty of reason to buy a wine refrigerator.
+These coolers have numerous benefits, and also some alternative uses, that put it head-and-shoulders above its competition, and give you plenty of reason to buy a wine refrigerator.

 Better for Everyday Use